06. Append-Only KV Store

 }

-// write data to the file
+// write data pages to the file

 offset := int64(db.page.flushed * BTREE_PAGE_SIZE)